NSTAAF International Factball: Italy v Switzerland

 I have one.
 Yeah, Anne.

 I had a brilliant time a few weekends ago.
-I went to Cadbury World in Birmingham, and they had lots of great information.
+I went to Cadbury World in Birmingham and they had lots of great information.

-So, it costs two cocoa beans for a pumpkin, but how many for a rabbit?
+They didn't have coins.
+So it costs two cocoa beans for a pumpkin, but how many for a rabbit?

-Okay, answers on a postcard.
-James?
-Okay, my question is: in old Cheshire, what did they mean when they said sparrow farts?
+in old Cheshire, what did they mean when they said sparrow farts?
 Okay.

 Do they mean the farts of sparrows?
 Maybe you'll have to tune in to find out.
 I'm going to be here.